RomiScript/Task-4-ToDoApp/README.md

- My Tasks – Todo App
+ Mis Tareas – Todo App
 A simple and responsive Todo List built with HTML, CSS, and JavaScript.

 This project is the 4th task of my personal challenge: